The number one task for human resources (HR) is to help build and sustain strong, well-defined cultures. Find out how to get started...

 How do I get started?

 Some organisations have graduate training schemes that you can apply for while at university.
 Many big businesses have entry-level HR positions which can be a great launch pad for your career.
-Either way, there are great opportunities if you're willing to work hard and get involved.
+Either way, there are great opportunities if you are willing to work hard and get involved.

 What’s the pay like?

-For more information on starting a career in HR, visit CIPD Careers.
+For more information on starting a career in HR visit cipd.co.uk/hr-careers

 - Gather feedback.
 Ask colleagues, friends and family to help you build awareness of your strengths, and then play to them.
 If you enjoy dealing with managers – both listening and having the opportunity to use your influencing skills – then you might want to find out more about HR adviser opportunities.